Mt. Rainier: 5 ½ Day Little Tahoma Mountaineering Seminar

 Our group size is never larger than six (4 climbers and 2 guides) for the ultimate in hands on training and personal attention.

-Expect to find firm snow and glacier ice conditions with well defined crevasses and a complex route to the summit.
+Expect to find firm mid-summer snow and glacier conditions with well defined crevasses.
 These are perfect conditions for maximum training in advanced ice axe and cramponing technique.
 The perfect seminar to prepare you for more technically challenging expeditions.

 There are no prerequisites for the Little Tahoma Mountaineering Seminar as the Mountaineering Day School is incorporated in to the course curriculum.
 All participants must arrive in excellent physical condition and come prepared to carry 50 lbs. or more.
 For training suggestions please review the information provided on our Training for Rainier page »